 - Build rich interactive User Interfaces using Property Nodes and User Interface Events

 - Manage advanced VI options for multi-threading and execution priority

 - Create executable applications and installers from LabVIEW source code

 When, Where and How Much?

-LabVIEW Development Top-Down is a one day course that is available on-demand, and scheduled to suit your timetable.
+LabVIEW Development Top-Down is a one-and-a-half day course that is available on-demand, and scheduled to suit your timetable.
 There is no minimum enrolment – we will run the unit for a single user.

-It can be delivered at your premises, or in our office Training Room at:
+It can be delivered at your premises, or on-line via Zoom or Teams.

 - Working knowledge of Microsoft Windows.

 - The Basics of Building a LabVIEW Application and Understanding Dataflow units, or equivalent experience.